 To some, it may be hard to understand how important Easter is for Italians and grasp the full magnitude of the celebrations of Easter in Italy.
-It may not be very big in the USA, but in Italy it is the second most important religious holiday after Christmas.
-From a strictly religious point of view, it is even more important: in fact Easter, the feast dedicated to the resurrection of Christ, is the celebration of the mystery that is at the very root of Christian Faith.
-Easter for Italians has the same importance of Thanksgiving for Americans.
+It may not be huge in the USA, but in Italy, it is the second most important religious holiday after Christmas.
+From a strictly religious point of view, it is even more important.
+Easter, the feast commemorating Christ’s resurrection, in particular, is a celebration of the mystery at the heart of Christian faith.
+Easter for Italians has the same importance as Thanksgiving for Americans.

 When did we start celebrating Easter?

 The Nicean Council decided, in A.D.
 325, that Easter would be celebrated on the first Sunday after the first full moon following the Spring Equinox, unless the first full moon also rose on a Sunday, in which case Easter would be celebrated the Sunday after that.
 For over 1500 years we have continued to mark the celebration of Easter based on these calculations.